rocky/python-control-flow/README.rst

 the arrowhead of the jump is shown in brown.
 Note that a jump arrow from an "if"-like statement or "for"-like to its end will not be in brown.
 Only the "fallthrough" arrow will be in brown.
-This is why the arrowhead of the jump from block to block 7 is in blue, not brown.
+This is why the arrowhead of the jump from block to block 7 is blue, not brown.

 If any basic block is jumped to using a jump-out (or end scope) kind of edge, then the box has a brown outline.